 Made of frosted glass and concrete, in quintessential minimalist design, the structure seems to glow in the dark as the glass is lit at night.
 In the daytime, the facility offers just about the most breathtaking view you could hope to enjoy while relieving yourself.

 The rest area gets its name from the World War II memorial located at the site.
-The monument commemorates the Norwegian “Uredd” submarine (meaning “fearless”) that sank during the war, causing 42 soldiers to lose their lives.
+The monument commemorates the Norwegian “Uredd” submarine (meaning “fearless”) that sank during the war, causing 42 sailors to lose their lives.